-And we wonder if there isn't some concentrated efforts going on here to bring down Blackberry and RIM itself.
-It may be in the interests of the travelling businessman, corporation or tourist to keep their communications secret, but governments can't stand not knowing what you are doing while passing through their countries.
+It may be in the interests of the traveling businessman, corporation or tourist to keep their communications secret, but governments can't stand not knowing what you are doing while passing through their countries.

 They blame terrorism of course.
 As usual.
 Who knows what WMDs you could stuff into a Blackberry.
 Isn't that how the endless wars started in Iraq and Afghanistan?